Ricardo López (stalker)

-Ricardo López (January 14, 1975 – September 12, 1996) was a Uruguayan-American man who stalked and attempted to murder the Icelandic singer Björk.
+Ricardo López (January 14, 1975 – September 12, 1996) was a Uruguayan-American man known for stalking and planning an acid attack against Icelandic singer Björk via letter bomb, while videotaping himself in his apartment for months before committing suicide by gunshot on camera.

 López was born in Montevideo, Uruguay.
-He moved to Lawrenceville, Georgia, with his family at a young age, and began working as a pest exterminator.
+He moved to Lawrenceville, Georgia, United States, with his family at a young age, and began working as a pest exterminator.
 He had poor self-esteem, was socially reclusive, and eventually developed an obsession with Björk in 1993.
-Though he did not hope to be sexually intimate with her, he was particularly angry over her brief relationship with the English jungle producer Goldie due to his race.
+Though he did not hope to be sexually intimate with her, he was particularly angry over her brief relationship with the English jungle producer Goldie, who is Black, due to his race.
 Over the course of nearly nine months in 1996, he made video diaries about her and other topics, at his apartment in Hollywood, Florida.

 On September 12, 1996, López mailed a letter bomb, rigged with sulfuric acid, to Björk's residence in London.
 He recorded a final video diary explaining his motivations, and ended it by filming his suicide by gunshot.
 Local police found his body and the videos four days after his death and contacted Scotland Yard, who located the bomb in a London postal sorting office.
 The parcel was safely detonated and Björk was unharmed.

 Early life

 Ricardo López was born in Montevideo, Uruguay, on January 14, 1975, into a middle-class family, which moved to the United States and settled in Lawrenceville, Georgia.
 He had a good relationship with his family, and was described as easygoing but introverted.
 He had a few male friends, but no female friends, nor a girlfriend.
 In a diary found by police, López expressed feelings of shame and inadequacy, as well as feelings of social awkwardness around women.
 Journalist Paolo Pellegrini wrote that López had been diagnosed with Klinefelter syndrome.

 With aspirations to become an artist, López dropped out of high school.
-However, he did not seriously pursue an artistic career due to his feelings of inferiority, and fear of being denied entry into art school.
+However, he did not seriously pursue an artistic career due to his feelings of inferiority, and fear of being denied entry into art school, citing his lack of formal education and "deformed" appearance.
 He intermittently worked for his brother's pest control business to support himself.

-By the age of 17, López had become reclusive and, as a means of escape, retreated into a world of fantasies and became enthralled by celebrities.
-Before his fixation on Björk, López had been obsessed with Hollywood actress Geena Davis.
+By the age of 17, López had become reclusive and, as a means of escape, became obsessed with celebrities and fantasized.
+According to his diary, he previously had an obsession with a "well-known U.S. female film star", but expressed anger at her within a few entries after she ended a long-term relationship; journalist Sergio Di Vitantonio identifies the film star as Geena Davis, who gained widespread fame after winning an Academy Award in 1989 and divorced her second husband Jeff Goldblum in 1990.
+Shortly before delivering the mail bomb, López attended several outpatient treatments for anxiety, but made no mention of his self-esteem issues or violent fantasies to his psychiatrist.